ruimalheiro/training-custom-llama/README.md

 # Llama-style transformer and multi-node / multi-GPU training

-This is a small project for educational purposes that implements an LLM in pure PyTorch.
+This is a project for educational purposes that implements an LLM in pure PyTorch.
 It also includes scripts for data preparation and multi-node / multi-GPU training.

 This repo demonstrates:
 - Llama 3 like baseline architecture in pure PyTorch